Hub-of-all-Things/doc/source/index.md

 You must replace <code>ACCESS_TOKEN</code> with your application's API access token.
 </aside>

-## Direct Credit and Debit Accounts
+## Direct Data Credit and Debit Accounts

-Data Credit Account can create/record a Raw Data, whilst Data Debit Account can read the Data that Owner decided to share and exchange.
+Data Credit Account can create/record Raw Data, whilst Data Debit Account can read the Data that Owner decided to share and exchange.
 For more detailed information about how the Direct Data Debit (D3) System works, see section "Sharing and Direct Data Debits" at the end of this document.

 ### Creating Accounts